The fully ratified, complete version of the BathLARP Constition is here: Constitution

 c.
 The matter to be discussed will be presented to the membership at the earliest possible opportunity.

 d.
-Can only be held with at least two-thirds of the membership either attending or voting via email.
+Can only be held with at least two-thirds of the membership either attending or voting via email, except in the case of EGMs to elect officers to committee vacancies which only require quorum as defined in 6.2.g

 e.
 Will be run by a nominated person from calling group

 f.
-Any vote taken may only have the categories of “Accept” or “Reject”.
-No rework option will be considered; minor changes may be made at the meeting if deemed appropriate.
+Any vote taken may only have the categories of ‘Accept’ or ‘Reject’.
+No rework option will be considered; minor changes may be made at the meeting under the same rules as at a General Meeting (see 6.2.h.iii).

 g.
 Minutes will be taken by the Secretary and confirmed with all present before going into the archive.